-Purpose - Conduit is intended as a permanent and continuous Intrabuilding pathway for communication cable.
-Conduits are used in locations where access to cable tray is unavailable, where portions of the pathway span are inaccessible (i.e. embedded in walls), and used as a pathway for small quantities of cable where cable tray is impractical.
-Conduit is relatively easy to bend, and it is used extensively to provide structured pathways where significant changes in cable direction are necessary.
-Conduit is used to protect cable from damage, and to minimize EMI interference.
-In addition, certain conduit materials may be used to house non-rated cables between end points to ensure NEC Code compliance.
+Purpose - Conduit is intended as a permanent, and continuous Intrabuilding pathway for communication cable.
+Conduits are used in locations where access to the cable tray is unavailable, where portions of the pathway span are inaccessible (i.e. embedded in walls) and used as a pathway for small quantities of cable where the cable tray is impractical.
+Conduit is relatively easy to bend and it is used extensively to provide structured pathways where significant changes in cable direction are necessary.

+Conduit is used to protect the cable from damage and to minimize EMI interference.
+In addition, certain conduit materials may be used to house non-rated cables between endpoints to ensure NEC Code compliance.

 Conduit General - All conduits shall be supported to meet code requirements.
 Ream all conduits ends.
 Install bushings at all ends and terminate in boxes.
 Conduits shall not extend beyond terminators and shall not extend into boxes.
 Does not use pull boxes or LB's for conduit turns.
-Maintain conduit diameter when hand bending.
+Maintain conduit diameter when h, and bending.

-Conduit Quantity and Diameter - The quantity and diameter of Conduits vary with their application.
-In general and typically, large diameter Conduits, such as 4-inch Conduit, is typically used for major trunk routes, and they are installed in multiples to provide spare capacity.
-Install 4 inch conduits in all intra and inter building pathways including building entrances.
+Conduit Quantity, and Diameter - The quantity and diameter of conduits vary with their application.
+In general, large-diameter conduits, such as 4-inch conduits, are typically used for major trunk routes, and they are installed in multiples to provide spare capacity.
+Install 4-inch conduits in all Intra and inter-building pathways including building entrances.

-Conduit Bend Limitations - In general, conduits shall not have more than 180 degrees of bends or turns in a segment without the installation of a pullbox.
-Placement of pull boxes must be considered as another contender for above-ceiling space when planning conduit routes.
+Conduit Bend Limitations - In general, conduits shall not have more than 180 degrees of bends or turns in a segment without the installation of a pull box.
+The placement of pull boxes must be considered as another contender for above-ceiling space when planning conduit routes.
 Typically supply large pull boxes with hinged covers that are accessible from the bottom of the box.
 Provide sufficient access to the cover to perform cable-pulling operations.
-(See the discussion of Intrabuilding Communication Cable System Pull Boxes, in Section7.5).

-Conduit Fill Ratios - Communication Conduits have fill limitations based on the number and size of cables installed within them.
-Planning the number and diameter of conduits required for specific routes should be based on the anticipated cable load, and guidance for fill ratio calculations provided in ANSI/ TIA/EIA/569 and the NEC.
+Conduit Fill Ratios - Communication Conduits have fill limitations based on the number, and size of cables installed within them.
+Planning the number, and diameter of conduits required for specific routes should be based on the anticipated cable load, and guidance for fill ratio calculations provided in ANSI/ TIA/EIA/569, and the NEC.